-Formed in 2007 by SM Entertainment, Girls' Generation, often abbreviated as SNSD (short for the romanization of their Korean name, So Nyeo Shi Dae) is a popular KoreanGirl Group with nine members.
+Formed in 2007 by SM Entertainment, Girls' Generation, often abbreviated as SNSD (short for the romanization of their Korean name, So Nyeo Shi Dae) is a popular KoreanGirl Group that started with nine members.
 The group was initially seen, and to some extent still is seen up to today as something of afemale answer to label-mates Super Junior, but has since gone on to become a unique and equally respected group in their own right.Current members are leader Taeyeon, vocalists Sunny, Tiffany and youngest (a.k.a. "maknae") Seohyun and dancers Yuri, Hyoyeon, Sooyoung and Yoona.
 Main vocalist Jessica Jung left the group in September 2014.SNSD began to achieve widespread fame and appeal in 2009 after the release of their first mini-album and its leading single, "Gee".
 "Gee" has since gone on to become the group's most memorable and most lauded song, which was hailed as the "K-Pop Song of The Decade" by Melon (a Korean music website and award-giving body).
 "Gee" used to hold the distinction of being the longest-running #1 ranked song on Music Bank, one of Korea's most popular music chart shows, but it was eventually passed by the record-shattering hit "Gangnam Style".After winning "Video of the Year" at the inaugural YouTube Music Awards on November 4, 2013, they have been pushed into the international spotlight once again.
 Despite getting flack from the fans of the other nominees, they have garnered attention and mostly praise from mainstream media.
 The win also made headlines in media outlets all over the world.The girls are especially beloved among their fans due to their dorky natures when not performing and the copious amounts of Fanservice that they dish out.
 They are also well known for the Les Yay that the members often seem to be indulging in; the fans of course, enjoy all this and do a little indulging of their own in the form of the sheer amount of Slash Fic they churn out featuring the girls.On September 29, 2014, Jessica announced via her Weibo that she had been kicked out of the group.
 SM Entertainment later released a statement confirming this.
 You could almost hear the sounds of Sones' hearts around the world breaking in unison.

 Accidental Athlete - Jessica, who is known to hate walking (and a lot of other physical activities).
 She does quite well in basketball, table tennis, vertical jumps and running.
 See her in action here.